Mitterrand–Pasqua affair: Bicesse Accords

-President José Eduardo dos Santos of Angola met with Jonas Savimbi of UNITA in Bicesse/Portugal and signed the Bicesse Accords, a peace agreement that attempted unsuccessfully to end the Angolan Civil War, on May 31, 1991, with the mediation of the Portuguese government.
+President José Eduardo dos Santos of Angola met Jonas Savimbi of UNITA in Bicesse/Portugal and signed the Bicesse Accords, a peace agreement that attempted unsuccessfully to end the Angolan Civil War, on May 31, 1991, with the mediation of the Portuguese government.
 The accords laid out a transition to multi-party democracy under the supervision of the United Nations' UNAVEM II mission with a presidential election in a year.

 The accords attempted to demobilise the 152,000 active fighters and integrate the remaining government troops and UNITA rebels into a 50,000-strong Angolan Armed Forces (FAA).
 The FAA would consist of a national army with 40,000 troops, navy with 6,000, and air force with 4,000.
 While UNITA largely did not disarm, the FAA complied with the accord and demobilised, leaving the government disadvantaged.
 At the same time, the Cuban troops that had helped MPLA forces to push back the South African army and UNITA rebels during the Battle of Cuito Cuanavale, completed their withdrawal from Angola.
 This meant that the MPLA would have an even greater disadvantage if fighting resumed (as they were aligned with the FAA).

 Angola held a presidential election in 1992.
 In the first round dos Santos officially received 49.57% of the vote and Savimbi won 40.6%.
 Savimbi said the election had neither been free nor fair and refused to participate in the second round.
 International observers, however, affirmed that the elections had been largely free and fair.
 Savimbi, along with eight opposition parties and many other election observers, said the election had been neither free nor fair.
 The MPLA massacred over ten thousand UNITA and FNLA voters nationwide in a few days in what was known as the Halloween Massacre.
 UNITA renewed its guerrilla war, capturing five of Angola's eighteen provincial capitals.